 Together, Bayard & Holmes author non-fiction articles and books on espionage and foreign affairs.
-They are also the bestselling authors of THE SPY BRIDE from the RISKY BRIDES Bestsellers Collection and featured contributors for Social In Worldwide, Inc., reaching approximately four million Twitter followers daily.
+They are also the bestselling authors of THE SPY BRIDE from the RISKY BRIDES Bestsellers Collection and featured contributors for Social In Worldwide, Inc., reaching approximately six million Twitter followers daily.

 To keep in touch with Bayard & Holmes and to receive notices of their upcoming releases, subscribe to the Bayard & Holmes Covert Briefing.

 How We Met – The Story We Like to Tell, by Piper:

 In my youth, I had a friend whose uncle’s brother’s neighbor’s father owned a five star hotel in Bahrain.
 She didn’t actually know the man, but the uncle’s sister’s cousin’s friend assured me he was on the up and up, so I agreed to a three-week belly dancing engagement in the hotel’s club.

 When I arrived, I saw the previous dancer coming from the hotel with several young bellhops behind her, laden down with fur coats, electronic devices, and multiple suitcases.
 I thought, “Wow.
 I’ve hit the big time.”

 I put on my sharpest costume – the one with the green and gold beads and extra long fringe – and I danced my heart out that night to a full house.
 One particular man took a special interest in me that, truth be told, made me more than a little bit uncomfortable.
 Always listen to those instincts!